Mecope1/tin-can-communicator/README.md

 * Setup auth system, allowing persistent users
 * Allow users to send requests to my [unit-converter api/ web app](https://convert-this.herokuapp.com/) from the chat app

-### Extra Repos
-Here are some other repositories that I created to test out new libraries, or explore some concepts
-* https://github.com/Mecope1/serialization_comparison: Compares benchmarks for encoding and decoding the chat app's TLV protocol to Json and MessagePack for some sample payloads.

-* https://github.com/Mecope1/go-tui-testing: Sandbox where I played around with the Termui library to see how I could use it in the chat app.

 ### References
 These are places that I had read from and that I found very helpful in building this.